isomerpages/pmo-nccs/media/publications/_posts/2020-04-01-singapores-long-term-low-emissions-development-strategy.md

 In October 2022, Singapore announced that it will raise its national climate target to achieve net zero emissions by 2050 as part of its LEDS.

-To enable Singapore’s low-carbon transition, the LEDS will have three thrusts:
+To enable Singapore’s low-carbon transition, the 2020 LEDS has three thrusts:

 a.
 Transformations in industry, economy and society, e.g. more renewable energy, greater energy efficiency, reducing energy consumption;